Skip to content

 CapabilityCursorClaude CodeCodex

-Guided executionAgent mode (default)Normal Mode (default)Ask-for-approval: edits-only
+Guided executionAgent mode (default)Normal Mode (default)--ask-for-approval on-request (or the --full-auto preset)

 Use this when you want to understand code without modifying it.
 The AI reads files and answers questions but cannot make changes.